Holy Alliance: Establishment

+Charles X of France sought to strengthen and protect his conservative monarchy through an alliance with Russia, leveraging their shared monarchist interests and anti-revolutionary activity.

 Organisation

 In practice, the Austrian state chancellor and foreign minister, Prince Klemens von Metternich made it a bastion against democracy and citizen-nationalism.
 It also allowed coordinating suppression of Polish efforts to restore an independent state, by Austria in the Kingdom of Galicia and Lodomeria, by Russia in its Congress Poland and by Prussia in the Grand Duchy of Posen and in West Prussia.